Nimish47/fullstack/CSS/topics/flexbox/11-flex-wrap/info.md

     they will take only space w.r.t their width assined. extra space will be available horizontally.

 ## case1: if sum of widths of all flex items > flex container width
+    when flex-wrap not used:
     each flex item will contract itself equally. width of each flex-item less than specified width.
     NOTICE: width is compromised here.